LinuxHari/react-redux-pizza-store/README.md

  `CreateAsyncThunk` is used as it simplifies the process of defining and dispatching asynchronous actions.

- `LocalStorage` is used for storing and retrieving orders data.
+ Third party api(https://react-fast-pizza-api.onrender.com/api/) is used for menu and placing order.